List of Netherlands One Day International cricket records: Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

 India's Sachin Tendulkar with 18,246 runs in ODIs is the leading run scorer followed by Kumar Sangakkara of Sri Lanka with 14,234 runs and Ricky Ponting from Australia with 13,704.
-Ryan ten Doeschate is the only Dutch batsmen who have scored more than 1,500 runs in ODIs.
+Max O'Dowd is the highest Dutch batsmen on the list with 2,153 runs.